APPLICATION FOR ENROLMENT

 - Court orders (if applicable)

-For children starting Kindergarten in 2020 the closing date for applications is Friday 26th July, 2019.
-Applications may still be made after this date and will be considered on a case by case basis, in accordance with the Department of Education’s Enrolment Policy which can be found at https://www.det.wa.edu.au/policies.
+Applications may be made and will be considered on a case by case basis, in accordance with the Department of Education’s Enrolment Policy which can be found at https://www.det.wa.edu.au/policies.

 Once accepted, you will be required to complete an enrolment form.